vaniarya/TODO-/README.md

 ### ➕ Add Task
 - Input task description
+- Pick a due date
 - Submit task to add to list

 ### 👁️ View Tasks
 - Displays each task with a checkbox and delete button
+- due dates can be viewed
 - Scrolls vertically to accommodate many tasks

 ## 🧪 Technologies Used